 - when applying to a master's degree program: You have completed your undergraduate studes (i.e. your bachelor's) outside of the EU, EEA or Switzerland.

-At a glance: What you need to know
+All you need to know about application documents

 Not every secondary school diploma directly qualifies you to study at a German university.
 A first assessment of your qualification is possible via